 As I talked about with the lady, she spent $9,000 and something that appeared to both of us to be an obvious scam and she still wouldn’t quit.
-She wouldn’t just give it up and get a refund.
+She wouldn’t just give up and get a refund.
 She had to keep going.
 She had to keep getting into it.

 Therefore, what might be more important than all of these will be willing to back out of things that aren’t working.
-If you can’t back out of something or leave something, that’s not legit offer and if something you do can’t fail, that’s not a legit offer.
+If you can’t back out of something or leave something, that’s not a legit offer and if something you do can’t fail, that’s not a legit offer.

-A key thing with staying out of scams and judging offers is, is this something you can afford to fail at?
+The key thing with staying out of scams and judging offers is, is this something you can afford to fail at?
 Is buying a $6,000 Youtube course something you can afford to fail at?

-If you can’t afford to fail at my partner program then it’s not for you.
+If you can’t afford to fail my partner program then it’s not for you.
 What happens if you put $6,000 in my partner program and,

-- You don’t schedule the one-on-one calls
+- Don’t schedule one-on-one calls

 If you look at the endgame in life, the final score reads zero for all of us.
 No matter how many followers you have online, give it long enough and you’re back to zero.
 Nobody knows you.
-You’re in a different body or you got another name.
+You’re in a different body or you’ve got another name.
 You don’t remember that you used to be Jerry Banfield and did all these videos before.
 It looks like someone else now.

 If you look far enough ahead in the future, everything is gone and therefore, if you can’t afford to lose or fail at something, you don’t want to get into it.